 “We know increasingly how important sleep is in terms of stress management.
 We need time for our brain to recalibrate and be able to cope.
 Do whatever you can to get a balanced routine that enables you to get the best chance for a good night’s sleep,” she said.

 London-based high-end life coach Michael Serwa believes that we don’t need to stress at all, even though “it sounds like a smart-ass thing to say.”

 The things that we worry about are either things that we can control or we can’t, he explained.
 “And when you think about it, if you can control something why would you stress about it, and equally if you cannot control something why would you stress or worry about it?” he said.

 “So the mindset shifts, and understanding that stress is a choice… Nobody can make you upset, you can only make yourself upset.
 Nobody can go inside of your head and pull the triggers,” he said.

 “You can only do it yourself.
 So we use external triggers – people and situations – to get stressed but ultimately we stress ourselves,” argued Serwa.

 Serwa recommends that meditating for just ten minutes every morning – using apps like Headspace – can make a difference to your daily stress levels.

 A second kind of stress-buster is exercise.
 “Any form of physical activity,” he said.
 “Some people hate cardio or weight training, but surely there will be one form of activity that you don’t hate, so do that,” Serva added.

-“We should all aim for three workouts of some sort every week and it’s not about the length but the intensity of those workouts, so you’re far better off having three short high intensity workouts than three 2 hour long sets of workouts when you are on the phone half of the time,” he said.
+“We should all aim for three workouts of some sort every week and it’s not about the length but the intensity of those workouts, so you’re far better off having three short high intensity workouts than three 2 hour long sets of workouts when you’re on the phone half the time,” he said.